For Kings, Monks, Saints & Pilgrims, this was the only key & door to Tuscany

 Contested since its origin, this little town has been split between the regions of Parma, Liguria and Tuscany so many times that it has acquired a personality, dialect and charm that is quite unique, taking pieces from all three and making them their own.
 Set on a strip of land between the two converging waterways, the river Magra and Verde, this little town has been burned to the ground, destroyed and conquered only to rise time and time again.

 It was in a singular position, which opened roads not only east-west but also north-south, with a continuous parade of pilgrims searching for the Holy Land and Rome.

-The town has born witness to many important persons throughout history including Matilde Di Canossa (Malita of Tuscany), emperor Enrico V, Frederick I, Holy Roman Emperor and also known as Frederick Barbarossa, Dante, Charles VIII, the Granduke of Tuscany, the troops of Napoleon and was an extremely important point of resistance during the war.
+The town has born witness to many important persons throughout history including Matilde Di Canossa (Maltida of Tuscany), emperor Henry V, Frederick I -the Holy Roman Emperor and also known as Frederick Barbarossa, Dante, Charles VIII, the Granduke of Tuscany, the troops of Napoleon, even though it was an extremely important point of resistance during the war.

-And during all this time, it has slowly grown in size and maintained its role as a point of reference within the valley for religious pilgrimages as well as its personality as a lively and fiercely independent town.
+And during all this time, it has slowly grown in size and maintained both its role as a point of reference within the valley for religious pilgrimages and its personality as a lively and fiercely independent town.

 What to See